Asterousia Hybrid UniversityDue to the COVID19 pandemic the 2020 Summer University goes hybrid!

 - Promote the Man and the Bioshere MAB/UNESCO Programme.

-The last six months have been unprecedent for all of us, all around the world.
+This year has been unprecedented for all of us, all around the world.
 The pandemic, among its many impacts, is a wake-up call to change entirely the dominating paradigms and our relationship with the environment.

 Reading again the MAB vision statement (below), we find it relevant and inspiring as ever before.
 If a change of narrative is to take place, certainly Biosphere Reserves are ideal places for applying concrete actions allowing for people and the environment to thrive.